Florida mom gets standing ovation in Virginia after calling for 'mass exodus' from public schools

 She added that "it has to be us doing it together" in order to "really send the message that you do not have the right to indoctrinate our children."

-Her comments came amid an uproar over the Department of Justice's announcement that the FBI would investigate potential violence at school board meetings.
+Her comments came amid an uproar over the Justice Department's announcement that the FBI would investigate potential violence at school board meetings.
 Attorney General Merrick Garland's memo on the issue raised concerns as it appeared to be in response to a National School Boards Association (NSBA) letter suggesting that officials were encountering a form of "domestic terrorism."

 CLICK HERE TO GET THE FOX NEWS APP